Tiemoko Garan Kouyaté

-Tiemoko Garan Kouyaté, teacher, journalist and political activist was a pioneer for African nationalism and one of the first Communists in Africa.
-He was born on April 27, 1902 in Ségou, French Soudan.
+Tiemoko Garan Kouyaté (April 27, 1902-1942) was a Malian teacher, journalist and political activist.
+He was a pioneer for African nationalism and one of the first Communists in Africa.

+Early life, education and migration

+He was born in Ségou, French Soudan.
 Kouyaté was regarded as the most influential personality among the West African migrant community in France according to French intelligence assessments.
 Kouyaté was also among the first generation of Western-educated Africans in French Soudan.
 He was from the Bambara ethnic group of Mali.
 He was first educated at a primary school in Bamako, the capital of Mali.
 Kouyaté arrived in France after he was awarded a scholarship to further his studies at the Ecole Normale at Aix en Provence.

+Creation of the Ligue de Defense de la Race Nègre

 In 1926 Kouyaté, alongside Lamine Senghor, a Senegalese nationalist and World War I veteran, created the Ligue de Defense de la Race Nègre (the League for the Defense of the Negro Race, or LDRN).
 It was one of the most important pan-African political movements to emerge from interwar Paris.
 A key characteristic of the LDRN is that it demanded full citizenship for all colonial subjects and was funded by the French Communist Party.
 Kouyaté took over the direction of the LDRN after the death of Senghor a year after its creation.
 Assuming the role of secretary general, he constructed a program that called for the independence of African colonies and the establishment of socialism in Africa.
 Under Kouyaté’s leadership, the league supported Garveyism and the United States National Association for the Advancement of Colored People.
-On interactions with W.E.B Du Bois, famous African American leader on April 29, 1929 he described the aim of the league as “the political, economic, moral, and intellectual emancipation of the whole of the Negro race.
+On interactions with W.E.B Du Bois, famous African American leader on April 29, 1929, he described the aim of the league as “the political, economic, moral, and intellectual emancipation of the whole of the Negro race.
 It is a matter of winning back, all honorable means, the national independence of the Negro peoples in the colonial territories of France, England, Belgium, Italy, Spain, Portugal…and of setting up in Black Africa a great Negro state.”
 Consequently, in 1927 and 1928, La Race Nègre. published articles of cultural interest about blacks in the United states as well as the cultural achievements of Africans throughout history and the eyewitness accounts of abuses committed by the colonial administrators.
 French colonial authorities considered the LDRN a dangerous and inflammatory organization and banned La Race Nègre in the colonies.
 Kouyaté was under close watch by French authorities after the Colonial Ministry requested background information on him.
 This led to information on him being dispatched in the French West African monthly propaganda reports.